DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 # Machine Learning and Digital Signal Processing for Genome Classification

-Project:  Applying Digital Signal Processing: Fourier Transform, Machine Learning to genome classification.
+Project:  Applying Digital Signal Processing: FFT, Spectograms, Wavelets and Machine Learning/Deep Learning to genome classification.

-In this project we develop effective methods for classifying mitochondrial genomes (DNA sequences) based on Digital Signal Processing, Machine Learning, Deep Learning.
+In this project we develop effective methods for classifying genomes (DNA sequences) based on Digital Signal Processing, Machine Learning, Deep Learning.
 This is on-going research and results will be published on a regular basis. <br>
 As a starting point we analyzed the following paper:
 <br>
 <br>
  <i><b> "ML-DSP: Machine Learning with Digital Signal Processing for ultrafast, accurate, and scalable genome classification at all taxonomic levels" </b></i> by Gurjit S. Randhawa , Kathleen A. Hill and Lila Kari. https://doi.org/10.1186/s12864-019-5571-y
 <br><br>
-Their DNA sequence classification method: ML-DSP is very effective. <br> They collected a large number of DNA sequences, and built many datasets for validation purposes: Vertebrates, Fungi, Insects...<br> They report many classification accuracy results.
-That we will use as reference. <br>
+Their DNA sequence classification method: ML-DSP is very effective and matches or outperforms the acuuracy of best existing methods with DNA sequence alignment. <br> They collected a large number of DNA sequences, and built many datasets for validation purposes: Vertebrates, Fungi, Insects...<br> They thourughly report many classification results.
+That we will use as reference for our research. <br>
 <br>
 Our objective is to develop methods that outperform the accuracy of ML-DSP with the most challenging datasets: Fungi, Protists, Insects. </ul></ul>